dhrubo55/personal-blog/content/posts/day-53-processing-http-request-asynchronously-using-completablefuture.md

 relative = false

 +++
 Java HttpClient can send asynchronous request using HttpClient.sendAsync() which returns a CompletableFuture.
-By collecting all the request and then executing them with `CompletableFuture.allOf()`
+By collecting all the request and then executing them with `CompletableFuture.allOf()` also using Stream